pytest-dev/pytest-html/docs/user_guide.rst

 Report Title
 ~~~~~~~~~~~~

-By default report title will be the filename of the report, you can edit it by using the :code:`pytest_html_report_title` hook:
+By default the report title will be the filename of the report, you can edit it by using the :code:`pytest_html_report_title` hook:

 .. code-block:: python